Nissan President: Third generation (1990–2002)

-Fourth generation (PGF50; 2003)
+Fourth generation (2003–2010)

-The third generation was introduced in October 2003, based on the F50 Nissan Cima which had debuted in 2001, being also powered by the same 4.5-litre VK45DE V8 engine.
+The fourth generation was introduced in October 2003, based on the F50 Nissan Cima which had debuted in 2001, being also powered by the same 4.5-litre VK45DE V8 engine.
 It retained its top position as the flagship limousine at the reorganized Japanese Nissan dealerships called Nissan Blue Stage.
 Two versions were available, both badged Sovereign, with either five-passenger or four-passenger seating configuration.
+The front suspension was changed to MacPherson struts for the front while the multi-link rear suspension remained.
 This model remained Nissan's traditional competitor to the Toyota limousines the Toyota Century and Toyota Celsior, and it competed for customers for three years with the all-new Mitsubishi Dignity as the top level flagship, however Mitsubishi chose to use front wheel drive.

-The four-passenger version is considerably more expensive and features lavish equipment, including a Bose sound system and a host of other electronic devices controlled from a panel in the rear central armrest, as well as a "relaxing seat"—a feature allowing the left front passenger seat to be tilted forward, allowing the passenger in the rear to extend the rear seat forward and recline.
+The hood ornament continued from the previous generation, and was a stylized military headdress for ceremonial duties, called a feather bonnet or a busby.

+The available trim packages were called "Sovereign Five Seat" and "Sovereign Four Seat", and the four-seat package added an additional four-passenger version, called "Rear Seat VIP" that added lavish equipment; the "Relax Seat" feature continued.
+Some of the features were a rear seat monitor that would fold down from the ceiling with video input in the armrest, a rear seat DVD player, a Bose 8-speaker sound system, and the ability to extend and recline the rear seat opposite the driver with in integrated ultrasonic massage and heat feature.

+This generation shared the wheelbase length with the Nissan Cima (F50), but the rear seat luxury features were only available on the President.
+The extended wheelbase Royal was no longer offered.

+The President earned a ULEV emissions certification in April 2005, and the Compass Link navigation system was upgraded to CarWings February 2008.

 Production ending announcement

 In August 2010, Nissan announced that it had stopped the production of both the Nissan Cima and President, which share the same chassis.
 The two models needed safety upgrades to comply with the latest safety regulations, but lackluster sales showed that the company would not be able to recoup costs.
-As there was no platform successor to Cima/President, the Nissan Fuga became the flagship for Nissan.
+As there was no platform successor to Cima/President, the Nissan Fuga became the flagship for Nissan, and ended the availability of a V8 engine for JDM luxury sedans, while the V8 continued overseas.
 Starting in 2012, the Cima name was revived as a stretched Fuga, resuming the market segment formerly held by the President, thereby continuing to offer an alternative to the modern Toyota Crown Majesta premium level limousine made in Japan.
+The President was also indirectly affected by the Nissan Revival Plan due to its exclusivity and niche market positioning for Japanese senior level executives.

-Since its debut in 1965, 56,000 units of the Nissan President have been sold, 63 units were sold in fiscal 2009.
+Since its debut in 1965, 56,000 units of the Nissan President were sold.
+After only 63 units were sold in fiscal year 2009, production was ended.